NCJFCJ in the State of New York

 Work and Impact

-Trained judges, judicial officers, attorneys, and other juvenile and family court-related professionals working to protect New York’s children, families, and victims in our communities in 2021
+Trained judges, judicial officers, attorneys, and other juvenile and family court-related professionals working to protect New York’s children, families, and survivors in our communities in 2022.

 The NCJFCJ leads the Firearms Technical Assistance Project (FTAP) in Brooklyn.
 The FTAP works with a team of local stakeholders to promote the effective implementation of firearms restrictions in domestic violence cases at the federal, state, and local levels.

 The Judicial Engagement Network (JEN) Fellowship Program allows judges to enhance their skills as judicial leaders within the court and in their communities around domestic and dating violence, sexual assault, and stalking issues.
-A judge from Buffalo is a Fellow in the second class of the JEN Fellowship Program, which was extended into 2021 due to the COVID-19 pandemic.
-A judge from Nassau County is a Fellow in the third class of the JEN Fellowship Program, which began in 2021.
+A judge from Buffalo, a Fellow in the second class, graduated from the JEN Fellowship Program.

 The NCJFCJ is funded by the Office of Juvenile Justice Delinquency and Prevention (OJJDP) to provide targeted support to the Suffolk County Juvenile Drug Treatment Court Team, which is implementing the Juvenile Drug Treatment Court Guidelines and other key recommended practices.